 The Dispute Resolution Center empowers people to resolve their disputes by providing direct conflict resolution services and training community members in those skills.
 We envision a South Sound community that has and uses healthy and respectful conflict resolution skills.
 We value personal empowerment, integrity, respect, collaboration, civility, and trust.

-The DRC story in Thurston County began in 1990 with the simple notion that residents can settle their own disputes and learn effective communications with the help of others who have learned practical, teachable and highly effective skills as neutral facilitators.
-The Dispute Resolution Center of Thurston County is one of 21 DRCs operating independently and collaboratively to serve Washington State.
+The DRC story in Thurston County began in 1990 with the simple notion that people can settle their own disputes and learn effective communications with the help of others who have learned practical, teachable and highly effective skills as neutral facilitators.
+The Dispute Resolution Center of Thurston County is one of 22 DRCs operating independently and collaboratively to serve Washington State.

 Mission, Vision and Values